SyahrulBhudiF/Clothing-Object-Classification/README.md

-# Clothing Object Classification Using YoloV8
+# Clothing Object Classification Using YoloV8 and FLASK